ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 out-of-scope of RATS, but they are presumed to exist in order to convey conceptual messages appropriately between roles.

-The following paragraph elaborates on an exemplary usage scenario:

-An entity that both connects to a wide-area network and to a system bus taking on both the Attester and Verifier roles.
+For example, an entity that both connects to a wide-area network and to a system bus is taking on both the Attester and Verifier roles.
 As a system bus entity, a Verifier consumes Evidence from other devices connected to the system bus that implement Attester roles.
 As a wide-area network connected entity, it may implement an Attester role.
 The entity, as a